Intermittent or slow broadband? Troubleshooting connection problems

 In the same way your connection is being shared around your home, once it leaves your house it is also being shared with your neighbours.
 This is one of the reasons why we suggest you do multiple speed tests: with most broadband packages, you can't expect to get the same speeds all of the time, as more people sharing at peak times means slower speeds.

-Using a wireless router will slow down your connection somewhat, compared to using a wired router.
+Using a wireless router can lead to slow broadband, compared to using a wired router.
 Before making a complaint, it is worth checking your connection through a wire if possible.
 Wireless routers can easily be connected via wires too, so this shouldn't be a problem as long as you can get your machine plugged in near enough to your router.

 While Wi-Fi is both convenient and tidy, a drop in speed compared to wired is pretty much inevitable: you will lose speed due to interference, as well as to the fact the signal needs to be checked by the security protocol as it is sent and received over your secure network.